SilasTeague/Dahlia/REFERENCE.md

 > Prefer the option that best balances performance, maintainability, educational value, engineering quality, and portfolio impact — in that order only when a clear winner exists on the first four; otherwise favor the more instructive, better-documented option.

-In practice this means: hand-rolled magic bitboards over a pulled-in library (educational value + control), a real benchmark harness before micro-optimizing (measurable engineering), and comments/docs that explain *why* a nonstandard chess-programming trick works, not just that it does.
+In practice this means: hand-rolled sliding-piece attack generation over a pulled-in library (educational value + control) — starting with a simple loop/bit-shift ray walker, with magic bitboards as a deliberate, benchmarked future upgrade rather than a Milestone 1 requirement — a real benchmark harness before micro-optimizing (measurable engineering), and comments/docs that explain *why* a nonstandard chess-programming trick works, not just that it does.

 This document exists so future sessions (with Claude or otherwise) do not need the rationale re-explained. **Do not write implementation code before checking whether this document already made the relevant decision.**